windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 Firstly, note that while the typology is completely exhaustive - all markets should fall into one of these three categories - it’s _not mutually exclusive_.
 Startups selling new product categories sometime address multiple markets, some existing, some new.

 This is a critical point and so I want to state it again. **New solution categories should not fall into one category alone.**
 This is part of the point Ben Evans tries to make in the post I linked to above.
-The total market for a given solution category is defined by the total amount of dollars that will be spent on using it to solve every one of the problems it can possibly solve.
-And  this market can therefore can expand for 2 reasons as the price-performance trajectory improves (it's form factor gets smaller, it's price decreases, it's speed improves, etc.).
+The **total market for a given solution category is defined by the total amount of dollars that will be spent on using it to solve every one of the problems it can possibly solve**.
+And  this market  therefore can expand for 2 reasons as the price-performance trajectory improves (it's form factor gets smaller, it's price decreases, it's speed improves, etc.).

 1. As the price-performance trajectory of a solution category improves, it can expand the market by converting "potential customers" into "actual customers" - often because the technology gets cheaper - or by pulling customers out ('from below') from the old solution categories into the new one - because a solution category gets better.
 2. As price-performance trajectories improve, a solution category reach a threshold where it's better than existing solutions to _entirely  new problems_ that it couldn't have solved properly before certain thresholds were met.